Zzzargo/slot_machine/README.md

 Burlacu Vasile - CTI-311CD
 ---

-# :book: Homework 1
+# :book: Slot machine

 ## :scroll: Overview
-For this homework I created a slot machine simulator, that has useful functionality.
+This is a slot machine simulator, that has useful functionality.
 This program uses dynamic programming to create a matrix which simulates the functionality of a slot machine.
 The "visible screen of the machine" is represented by the first 3 rows of the matrix.

 ## :gear: Functionality
-- Spin a chosen column a desired number of times *task 1*
+- Spin a chosen column a desired number of times
-- Check if a given matrix configuration has winning combinations and calculate the total score of the configuration *task 2*
+- Check if a given matrix configuration has winning combinations and calculate the total score of the configuration
-- Calculate the total score after a number of spins *task 3*
+- Calculate the total score after a number of spins
-- Calculate what could be the highest score if one symbol of the matrix could be changed to an arbitrary value *task 4*
+- Calculate what could be the highest score if one symbol of the matrix could be changed to an arbitrary value
-- Calculate what could be the highest score if 2 columns of the matrix could pe spun an arbitrary number of times *task 5*
+- Calculate what could be the highest score if 2 columns of the matrix could pe spun an arbitrary number of times
-- A bonus game *task 6*
+- A bonus game

 ### :trophy: Winning combinations
 - There are 3 types of winning combinations: